 Salicylic Acid Peel

-Trichloacetic acid peels also resurfaces the skin and reveals a fresh layer that has a smoother texture and more vibrant.
+Trichloroacetic acid peels also resurface the skin and reveal a fresh layer that has a smoother texture and more vibrant.
 Fine lines, acne scars and pre-cancerous lesions are minimized.
 Trichloracetic acid peels are considered medium-depth chemical peels.
 They reach slightly deeper into the skin layers than glycolic acid peels and tend to produce stronger results.